 Insurance and License Plates for Importing Your Vehicle into Canada

 Getting insurance for an imported car may be more difficult, and more expensive, than insuring a vehicle originally purchased in Canada.
 Your first call should be to your current insurance company to see if you can extend your auto insurance to cover your new purchase.
 Carry your certificate of insurance with you throughout this entire process.

-If you are buying a new or used auto from a dealer you should receive a temporary license plate which is valid in both the U.S. and Canada for one month.
+If you are buying a new or used auto from a dealer, you should receive a temporary license plate that is valid in both the U.S. and Canada for one month.
 If you are buying from a private party, be aware that Canadian Customs may not allow a Canadian resident to drive a car with a U.S. license plates in Canada unless they are satisfied that you intend to license the car in Canada.
 That shouldn’t be a problem if you are following procedures.

 Dealing with U.S. Customs

 At least 72 business hours – three business days – prior to your border crossing, you should contact the exact U.S. border crossing station that you’re going to be using.
 See our pages for each border crossing to get the contact information for the port you are going to use.
 Before you head to the border, make sure to check on the hours that they accept car imports.

 You will need to use the “Automated Export System” (AES) to notify the U.S. of your export.
 The seller you buy the car from may do this for you, or you may use the self-service online portal or hire an agent (search for “AES filing” and select a provider).
 Whichever method you choose, ensure that you obtain an “ITN number.”

 When you reach the U.S. port you contacted, provide them with your ITN number, Form 1, and proof of ownership (certificate of title, proof of sale).
 They will confirm everything is in order and and then stamp the title.
 You will then drive on to the Canadian customs office.